When Bot Mitigation Is Just Observation: Hardening Meridian Without Bot Management

 The second rejected option was making rate limits more aggressive.
 That might catch the clumsiest slice of automation, but it would also punish shared networks, VPNs, corporate egress, mobile carriers, and any real user unlucky enough to retry a broken flow.
 The attack was already shaped to avoid the obvious thresholds.
 Tightening the thresholds would mostly move pain toward humans.

 The third rejected option was immediately promoting every suspicious log rule to block.
-C-10 is the example I would keep taped to the monitor.
+The cloud-range rule is the example I would keep taped to the monitor.
 It was re-scoped and left in LOG after AWS and Azure were removed from its target set.
 That was not indecision.
 It was the correct answer when a rule still carries enough ambiguity to hurt high-volume consumer ISPs, VPNs, or legitimate cloud-hosted paths.

 Deep-dive: The promotion checklist